What causes transmission damage?

-- Immediately have a check if you hear a noise, see leaks, or have problems with shifting.
+- Immediately check if you hear a noise, see leaks, or have problems with shifting.

 When to use overdrive?

 When a certain speed is reached, the transmission is shifted to overdrive so that the engine can have less rpm with a higher speed which provides better fuel efficiency.
-When driving in mountainous or towing, overdrive usually needs to be turned off.
+When driving in the mountains or towing, overdrive usually needs to be turned off.

 When to service transmission?

-For optimum protection, change the fluid and filter every 25,000 mile.
+For optimum protection, change the fluid and filter every 25,000 miles.
 Add it to your calendar as a reminder.